vistadataproject/vistadataproject.github.io/index-cloud-vista.md

 </p>

 # Cloud VISTA
 VA is implementing the [U.S. Federal Cloud Computing Strategy](https://cloud.cio.gov/strategy/) for the VA's *VISTA* systems.
-This strategy is comprised of both the U.S. Cloud-First Strategy and U.S. Cloud-Smart Strategy.
+This strategy incorporates both the U.S. Cloud-First Strategy and U.S. Cloud-Smart Strategy.

 ## Cloud-First
 In VA's *Cloud-First Strategy* for *VISTA*, VA is migrating *VISTA* from the many diverse, decentralized, legacy on-premises data centers to a single, modern, centralized, commercial cloud, the VA Enterprise Cloud.
 This phase does not include any modifications to the  system to take advantage of any cloud-native capabilities of the Cloud.